RachelRodgers/VirusVariantViewR/README.md

 	4. variant calling with bcftools mpileup and bcftools calling
 	5. generation of additional information of interest including calculating average coverage and number of primary alignments per sample.

+These scripts will generate a specific directory structure that should be preserved when running the mutation annotation R script and the Shiny app.

 2. Annotation of the mutations contained in each VCF file with the script **Annotate_Mutations.R**.
 These annotated files are required for the shiny application.

 3. Generation of "Mod_CR6_ORF_Information.RData" required for the shiny application with the script **Mod_CR6_ORF_Information.R**.